vivdto/scrapeflow-pulse/readme.md

   ```
   ![image](https://github.com/user-attachments/assets/3b9ca996-4f1c-4e13-ac57-64fd56ca928e)

-  The URL should include a query string for pagination, such as `?page=1`, which the script can modify to navigate through multiple pages.
+  The URL includes a pagination query string, such as `?page=1`, which the script can modify to navigate multiple pages.

 - **Page Range (Optional)**: The script supports pagination and allows you to specify which pages to scrape.
 You can define a `from_page` and `to_page` to determine the range of pages to be scraped.
 By default, it scrapes from page 1 to page 6.